 As a Social Work major, you will be well prepared to enter the challenging and rewarding profession of social work.
 You will learn the theoretical knowledge necessary to understand people, policies, and society.
 You’ll complete four internships during your Western New England University education, totaling over 600 hours.
 These hands-on, real-world experiences will help you develop the skills necessary to become an effective social work professional.
 Graduates have the opportunity to be licensed at the BSW level as a beginning social worker with an LSW license in Massachusetts, after passing the Association of Social Work Boards exam.

 The Council on Social Work Education, (CSWE) the sole accrediting agency for social work education in the country, has awarded its highest marks to our Social Work program.
 This accreditation assures that our curriculum prepares our graduates to enter the workforce as competent social workers.
 It also qualifies them to apply for Advanced Standing in Master of Social Work (MSW) programs to earn their master’s degree in one year, rather than two.

 What Will You Study?

 Social work is an extremely broad profession, and the social work degree affords a wide variety of career paths.
+In fact, the BSW is considered to be more marketable than other undergraduate human service degrees.
 Our recent graduates are employed in settings such as nursing homes, the Massachusetts Department of Children and Families, and early intervention programs serving young children and their families.
 As our alumni gain professional experience or complete graduate education, they may work as individual or family therapists, clinical supervisors in mental health programs, or administrators in social service agencies.